Exclusive: Russian-linked group sold merchandise online

 The Blacktivist store on Represent, which CNN found while reviewing a cached version of the Blacktivist Facebook page, featured 84 items of clothing.
 It is not possible to say for certain whether the Russian group behind the Blacktivist Facebook and Twitter accounts started the Represent page, or whether it took advantage of someone else's work, but the Represent page appears to have been started after the Facebook and Twitter accounts, and the branding is consistent across the accounts.
 Many of the designs that were on offer appear to have been lifted from pre-existing designs, a practice seemingly not uncommon among some sellers of apparel online.

 The Blacktivist store on Represent was taken down on Tuesday after CNN contacted the company.
-Represent would not say if it had been contacted by federal authorities investigating
+Represent would not say if it had been contacted by federal authorities investigating Russia's role in the 2016 election.

 Every product on Represent's website includes an "items sold" count.
 Eighty-seven items were sold through the Blacktivist store, a CNN analysis of Represent's website found.